 Configure resource location network connectivity for service continuity

-You can configure your resource location to accept connections from outside or inside your LAN.
+You can configure your resource location to accept connections from inside your LAN, outside your LAN, or both.

 - From the Citrix Cloud menu, go to Workspace Configuration > Access.